Enc0der/SMask-for-VK/README.rst

 Model
 ------------

-Model used in this profect is a CNN.
+Model used in this project is a CNN.
 The brief spectrograms from center of the audio sample will be used to train the CNN to predict pitch.

 Please note